 To go back to our option basics, a long call gives you the right to buy stock, and a long put gives you the right to sell stock.

 Now, when you purchase the stock, resist the urge to go back on the market and sell it for $45.
-If your intention is to simply purchase the stock and turn around and sell it for a profit, you don’t want to exercise.
+If you intend to simply purchase the stock and turn around and sell it for a profit, you don’t want to exercise.
 You can achieve the same results with less cost if you sell to close your position.

-When we look at exercising a long put, you will sell the shares instead of buy the shares.
+When we look at exercising a long put, you will sell the shares instead of buying the shares.

 Just like with our long call, you don’t want to exercise the contract so you can immediately close the position and collect the profit.
-If that were the case, you would simply sell to close your long put.
-This will allow you to collect the profit with less overall cost.
+If that were the case, you would sell to close your long put.
+This will allow you to receive the profit with less overall cost.